Europe South ATLAS of Plucked Instruments

 sharki

-The sharki (or sharkia) is a similar instrument as the two-string qiftelia, but larger and with more strings, and looking more like a Turkish saz.
+The sharki (or sharkia) of Albania is a similar instrument as the two-string qiftelia, but larger and with more strings, and looking more like a Turkish saz.
+Similar large instruments also exists in other countries of the Balkan (like Bosnia), with names like sargija or shargija (see under).

-The body is usually carved from one piece of wood - sometimes deeper than the saz, sometimes rather flat on the bottom.
+The body of the sharki is usually carved from one piece of wood - sometimes deeper than the saz, and sometimes rather flat on the bottom.
 The neck is separate and joined to the body with a V-join.
-The frets are often inlayed metal frets, but could also be tied-on like on the saz, in a non-western pattern.
-The peghead is always part of the neck, but can be in various shapes : like a saz with T-shaped friction pegs (front or/and left side), or tuning machines from behind on both sides, or on a row on the (left) side.
-The soundboard often has a scratchplate, and decoration in the shape of the Albanian double eagle.
+The frets are often inlayed metal frets, but could also be tied-on like on the saz, in a "meantone" pattern.

-Basically there are always 3 courses of metal strings : this could be 3 single strings, or in a double-single-double pattern, or all double, or one of the courses in triple.
-The strings run over a small loose wooden bridge on the front, to be fixed on the end of the body.
+There are always 3 courses of metal strings : this could be 3 single strings, or in a double-single-double pattern, or all double, or one of the courses in triple.
+The strings run over a small loose wooden bridge on the front, to be fixed at the end of the body.
 This can be an extension of the wood of the body, a small metal stringholder, or separate pins.
-Tuning could be c g d

 left :